tompetko/Twiffer/README.md

 # Twiffer
-Twiffer is a simple, easy-to-use, tweet mining application.
+Twiffer is a simple, easy-to-use, Twitter mining application.